Improving Power Supply Stability-Provider of Sustainable Power-ESG Development Profiles-Taipower Sustainability Section - Taiwan Power Company

 Read more

-Total Amount and Composition of Power Generation from 2020 - 2022
+Total Amount and Composition of Power Generation from 2022 to 2024

 Billion kWh Percentage Billion kWh Percentage Billion kWh Percentage